klaxalk/linux-setup/README.md

 - **F2** go to vim edit mode
 - **__PREFIX__ p** paste yanked text (from vim edit mode)

-TMUX-RESURRECT can be used to save a staate of a single sesstion.
+TMUX-RESURRECT can be used to save a state of a single session.
 Use following keys to control it.

 - **__PREFIX__ ctrl+s** save current session using tmux-resurrect
 - **__PREFIX__ ctrl+r** resurrect previously saved session